oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      once, the authorization server MUST deny the request and SHOULD revoke (when possible) all tokens previously issued based on that authorization code.
-The authorization code is bound to the client identifier and redirection URI.
+The authorization code is bound to the client identifier and redirect URI.

 "state":
 :    REQUIRED if the `state` parameter was present in the client